DhrBaksteen/ArduinoOPL2/assembling.md

 ##### 1.2.1.
 Before we begin
 We will assemble the board in the order of component height working from smallest to tallest.
 Before starting to assemble the board think about how you are going to use it.
 Are you going to use headphones or are you attaching a loose speaker?
 Depending on your answer you should either use the socket for a jack plug or the terminal block to simply connect some wires for a speaker.

 ##### 1.2.2.
-Assembling the resistors (part 1)
+Assembling the resistors
-We will start with resistors R3 and R4.
+We will start with resistors R1 through R4.
 Bend their legs 90 degrees and stick them throught the PCB.
 Polarity does not matter.
 Bend the legs backwards a little so the resistors won't fall out when you flip the board over to solder them in.
 Once soldered clip off the excess leads.

 ##### 1.2.3.
 Pin header
 We will continue with the pin header J1.
 In order to solder it nice and flush to the board the best way is to first solder just one pin.
 Then while heating the pin again with your iron move the socket from the other end so it sits right on the board.
 Once your happy with the placement of the sochet apply solder to the remaining pins.